wipfli/ballometer/README.md

 # DEPRECATED

-The development of the ballometer
+**The development of the ballometer source code is continued within the buildroot repository at https://github.com/wipfli/buildroot.**
 # ballometer
 The ballometer is a sensor box for hot air balloons.